A mysterious tree with many names, benefits and traditions. Used from the Pre-Hispanic era till today.

 About The Mimosa Company

 We are fascinated by Mimosa hostilis benefits!
 This tree, in Mexico better known as Tepezcohuite, has played an important role in the indigenous communities.
-Ancient cultures’ traditions and applications of Mimosa hostilis are still found in the everyday life in Latin America: healing wounds and injuries, brews, dyeing fabric, ceremonial rituals and, even to feed animals.
+Ancient cultures’ traditions and applications of Mimosa hostilis are still found in the everyday life in Latin America: healing wounds and injuries, brews, dyeing fabric, ceremonial rituals and, even feeding animals.
 Our Latin American heritage is the keystone of our business.
-Our mission is to share this special tree with the world, while contributing to the preservation of the species and its cultural traditions.Discover
+Our mission is to share this special tree with the world while contributing to the preservation of the species and its cultural traditions.Discover

 Fair & sustainable Mimosa hostilis of the best quality!